 Answer: by measuring click count and page count.
 Eye-Tracking is also useful to measure efficiency.

-Question: How satisfied is the user after with the product?
+Question: How satisfied is the user with the product?

-Answer: using the System Usability Scale (SUS) or Computer System Usability Questionnaire (CSUQ) or even Net Promotor Score (NPS) to find out.
+Answer: Use the System Usability Scale (SUS) Computer System Usability Questionnaire (CSUQ) or even Net Promotor Score (NPS) to find out.

 Question: Can the user complete the tasks successfully?

 Answer: You can measure Errors and Task Success to figure it out.

 The exact data that one collects for UX statistics depends on the goals of the product, budget, and other resources.